GasiorMateusz/DietPlanner/README.md

    - `SUPABASE_SERVICE_ROLE_KEY` is required for account deletion functionality
    - Find it in Supabase Dashboard → Settings → API → "service_role" key (keep it secret!)
    - The anon key (`SUPABASE_KEY` / `PUBLIC_SUPABASE_KEY`) is NOT sufficient for admin operations
+   - The AI model used for conversations can be configured by editing the `DEFAULT_AI_MODEL` constant in `src/lib/ai/openrouter.service.ts` (default: `openai/gpt-4.1-nano`)

 5. **Run the development server:**
    ```bash